NangoHQ/nango/docs/docs/contribute-api.md

         mycoolparam: value
     refresh_url: https://api.example.com/oauth/refresh # The URL to use for refreshing the access token (only if different from token_url)
     scope_separator: ',' # String to use to separate scopes.
 Defaults to ' ' (1 space) if not provided
-    extra_scopes: 'offline_access,read' #  Comma seperated string that will update the  connection scope

     # Metadata capture
     redirect_uri_metadata: